 In 1997, Peris was named the Northern Territory Young Australian of the Year.
 She also received the Order of Australia for service to sport as a gold medallist at the Atlanta Olympic Games.

 Peris's sporting dreams didn’t stop there.
 Peris retired from hockey and switched to track and field, aiming to compete in the 1998 Commonwealth Games and the 2000 Sydney Olympics.

-In 1998 she attended the Commonwealth Games in Kuala Lumpar, winning gold medals in the 200m and 4 x 100m.
+In 1998 she attended the Commonwealth Games in Kuala Lumpur, winning gold medals in the 200m and 4 x 100m.
 These victories made her the only Australian to win international gold medals in two different sports.

-Re-connecting to country
+Reconnecting to country

 Drained, Peris joined her father, John Christophersen, in the bush to reconnect to her country and her culture.

 In her biography Peris describes this time at Cobourg Peninsula in Kakadu as 'a time of talking, healing and personal building — and there in the bush I felt my strength and resolve gradually return'.
-She writes:
+She wrote:

 … (it) fitted a large piece of (a) missing jigsaw back into my life.
 My father took me to special places, spiritual places, and helped me to reconnect with that country of which I was always a custodial owner.
 That time, and other occasions that followed, brought me a sense of completeness …

 The 2000 Sydney Olympics was an important event for Peris.
 Not only was she competing in her second Olympic Games, but she was also going to be the first torchbearer in the Olympic torch relay.

 Beginning at Uluru, 'the spiritual heart of Australia', the torch was lit by the Governor-General and then held by Aboriginal elders, before being passed to Peris.